john-itcsolutions/cheirrs/README.md

 `cd path/to/cheirrs`

 Now, you need to ensure the image tags in the .yml files you are about to build from are in sync with the actual last image tag you built (+1).
 This comment always applies to smart-web  Docker-built images, as you progress.
-This means you have to "bump" along the image tags in both the tag given for the Dockerfile build target, and the kubernetes smart-web.yml file that references that image (smart-web.yml is in the root directory of "smart").
+This means you have to "bump" along the image tags in both the tag given for the Dockerfile build target, and the kubernetes smart-web.yml file that references that image (smart-web.yml is in the root directory of "cheirrs").

 `kubectl apply -f smart-web.yml`